Which is the most beautiful city in Bavaria?

 Dettelbach - beautiful old towns in Bavaria

-The town of Dettelbach is located on the Main in the middle of the wine region.
-The village originally grew up around a castle that stood near the current church.
-Only when the Archbishops of Würzburg integrated the town into their dominions in the late Middle Ages did it begin to grow.
-He received city rights in 1484.
-The place also attracts visitors as a place of pilgrimage.
-However, its main income comes from the wines that are grown in the area.
-You should therefore not miss a visit to the vinotheque.
-A walk through the alleys leading steeply up the hill behind the town hall is also worthwhile.
-Worth seeing are the Renaissance town hall, the market square, the town parish church, the town wall with its watchtowers and the pilgrimage church Maria im Sand.
+The town attracts visitors as a place of pilgrimage.
+However, its main income comes from the wines grown in the surrounding area.
+A visit to the wine shop is therefore not to be missed.
+A stroll through the alleys that lead steeply up the hill behind the town hall is also worthwhile.
+Worth seeing are the Renaissance town hall, the market square, the town parish church, the town walls with their watchtowers, and the pilgrimage church of Maria im Sand.

 Tips for Dettelbach